Premkumarthakur/Job-scheduler/README.md

 # High Throughput Job Scheduler

-A production-ready job scheduler built with Node.js, Express, and MongoDB.
+A job scheduler built with Node.js, Express, and MongoDB.
 Designed for high concurrency with at-least-once execution guarantees.

 ## Architecture Overview